Housing Conditions Handbook

 What the judge will do:

 The judge will schedule a time for a housing inspector to go to your home.
-A housing inspector will be in the courtroom.
+A housing inspector will be in the hearing.
 Be ready to tell the judge what days and times you are available for the inspector to come to your home.
 Your landlord (or the landlord's lawyer) will also come to your home for the inspection.
 The judge will try to schedule the inspection as soon as possible.

 The judge will schedule a "status hearing" (to check on the repairs) about a month after your first hearing.
 Be ready to tell the judge what days you can come back to court for a status hearing.